Licensed Optician Salary

 Popular Skills for Licensed Optician

-Professional skills reported by Licensed Opticians are few in number.
+Licensed Opticians seem to require a number of specific skills.
 Most notably, skills in Sales Management, Customer Service, Optical Fabrication, and Sales are correlated to pay that is above average.
 Those listing dispensing as a skill should be prepared for drastically lower pay.
 Most people skilled in Customer Service are similarly competent in Sales Management.

 Pay by Experience Level for Licensed Optician